-Employers can claim deductions in respect of amounts paid, or contributions made, to a retirement fund on behalf of, or for the benefit of, an employee.
-The cash equivalent of these contributions must be included as a fringe benefit in the hands of the employee.
-The cash equivalents of such contributions are deemed to be contributed by the employee.
-From 1 March 2024, it will only be deemed to be contributions made by the employee to the extent that it is included in the income of that employee.
+Employers can claim deductions for amounts paid or contributions made to a retirement fund on behalf of, or for the benefit of, an employee.
+The cash equivalent of these contributions must be included as a fringe benefit in the employee's income.
+These contributions are deemed to be made by the employee but only to the extent that they are included in the employee's taxable income.